Shades-of-Purple/-Windows-to-Linux-LAN-One-Click-File-Backup-/README.md

 # Windows-to-Linux LAN One-Click File Backup
-A Python script that automates a complete file backup over a local wifi network, specifically designed to backup Windows user folders to a Linux backup server running Samba.
+A Python script that automates a complete file backup over a local Wi-Fi network, specifically designed to backup Windows user folders to a Linux backup server running Samba.

 ## Features
 * Just one click to run the script and initiate a backup for all files in the specified folders.